 Currently, it is not possible to prevent CF.

 The hope for the future is that gene therapy could repair or replace the defective CF gene.
-Or, a person with CF might be given the active form of the protein product that is scarce or missing.
+A person with CF might be given the active form of the protein product that is scarce or missing.
 For now though, the best health care providers can do is ease the symptoms of CF or slow the progression of the disease to improve patients' quality of life.

 CF patients suffer from frequent lung infections caused by obstructed breathing.
 So, the mainstays of treatment are physical therapy, exercise, and medications for reducing the mucus blocking the lung's airways.